spatie/laravel-mailcoach-docs-old/docs/handling-feedback/manually-handling-feedback.md

 $campaignSend = CampaignSend::findByTransportMessageId($messageId);
 ```

-Here are the things you can register on a `CampaignSend`
+Here are the things you can perform on a `CampaignSend`:

 ```php
 $campaignSend->registerOpen();
 $campaignSend->registerClick($url);